Share This :

 But an hour later, only three members of your team have arrived.
 With so few players, you have no choice but to forfeit the entire tournament.
 Dun dun dun!

 If only your team had set their Availability with TeamSnap.
 All they had to do was reply “Yes,” “No” or “Maybe” to a simple email.
 You would’ve received a complete list of who was (and, more importantly, wasn’t) coming to the game.

 The Tale of the Endless Text Message

 But then more people join the conversation.
 They post cat memes of their own.
 Then they comment on them and post more memes and comment more, all within the same group text message.
-Soon you have over 30 unread texts, with more coming in every second.
+Soon you have a hundred unread texts, with more coming in every second.
+Cue the screeching violins!

 From everyone here at TeamSnap, here’s wishing you a safe and happy Halloween!
 If you want to avoid experiencing these horror stories firsthand, start your free 21-day trial of TeamSnap today!